appworldng/bootstrap-spacer/README.md

 ```

 #### Columns Styling
-The **row-col-spacer** class provides spacing between bootstrap columns by providing a default bottom margin of 3em when added.
+The **row-col-spacer** class provides spacing between bootstrap columns within a row by providing a default bottom margin of 3em to the columns.
 ```
 <div class="row row-col-spacer">
   <div class="col-md-4">